Bass Strait Central Zone Scallop Fishery

 |Management plan||Bass Strait Central Zone Scallop Fishery Management Plan 2002 (amended 2014)|

 a Fishery statistics are provided by fishing season, unless otherwise indicated.
-Real-value statistics are by financial year and are in 2016–17 dollars.
+Value statistics are by financial year.

 2.2 Biological status